Intel-bigdata/SSM/docs/small-file-solution.md

 <img src="./small-file-compact.png" />

 Performance Consideration
 =========================

-In this solution, first we will introduce the container file.
+In this solution, we will introduce the concept of container file.
 A container file is a configurable fixed size HDFS big file, say 1G.
-A container file will contains hundreds or thousands small files.
+A container file will contains hundreds or thousands of small files.
 By using container file, considerable NameNode memory will be   saved.

-The mapping relationship between small file and container file will be maintained in SSM server.
-We will also consider some custom file format of container file so that the mapping information can be self-described in container file.
+The mapping between small file and container file will be maintained by SSM server.
+We will also consider use exsintg Hadoop file format, for example, sequence file, as the format of container file.

-The MapReduce performance penalty is mainly caused by random diskIO when access many small size files.
+The read performance penalty is mainly caused by random diskIO when access many small size files.
 To improve the small file read performance, Smart Agent will introduce cache mechanism to cache the whole container block once a piece of content of one small file is read.
-Most likely, the near small files will be read soon by upper application, so cache ahead will improve the read performance a lot.
+Most likely, the adjacent small files will be read soon by upper application, so cache ahead will improve the read performance a lot.

 By using SmartDFSClient, which provides compatible API definition as existing HDFS DFSClient, small file read and write will be transparent to upper level application.

+If user happens to write a big file through the small file write process, SSM can handle this case without obvious performance degrade.

 Security Consideration
 =======================

 When access small files, SSM server will check whether SmartDFSClient has the authorization to write to or read from the file.
 To prevent SmartDFSClient from reading contents execceds its privilege, all container files will be owned by a special user created for SSM.
 Only SSM can read and write container file.

 Architecture